gc-proto/experimental/prycrane/alt-text/alt-text-en-01.md

         <p class="mrgn-tp-md small"><em>Weasels Ripped My Flesh</em> (1970) by Frank Zappa.
 Illustration by Neon Park.</p>
         <details class="mrgn-tp-md">
           <summary class="wb-toggle small" data-toggle="{&quot;print&quot;:&quot;on&quot;}">Image description: <em>Weasels Ripped My Flesh</em></summary>
-          <p class="mrgn-tp-lg">Album cover depicts an illustration of a vacantly smiling man wearing a suite shaving his face with an electric weasel.
-The weasel is ripping his flesh with its claws and teeth.
+          <p class="mrgn-tp-lg">Album cover depicts an illustration of a vacantly smiling man wearing a suit shaving his face with an electric weasel.
+The weasel is ripping his cheek with its claws and teeth.
 The illustration is in the style of 1950s Saturday Evening Post cover art.</p>
           <p>Three word balloons state (in the following order from the top):</p>
           <ul>
             <li>Top left: THE MOTHERS OF INVENTION</li>